slamora/brackets-wiki/Language-Support.md

 ## Places contributing to current language support
 Based on ([LESS Refactoring](https://github.com/adobe/brackets/pull/2844))

-### Module language/Languages

-* Defines the "language" concept
-* Loads default languages from `language/languages.json`
-* Method `defineLanguage` to add a new language (see JSDoc)
-* Method `getLanguage` to get an object representing a language by its ID
-* Method `getLanguageForFileExtension` to map file extensions to languages
-* Method `getLanguageForMode` to map CodeMirror modes to languages
-* Used by extension "LESSSupport" to add basic support for LESS

 ### Module language/CSSUtils

 * Method `findMatchingRules` to find CSS rules matching a selector.
 Searches an HTML document via language/HTMLUtils if it is the current full editor's document.
 Also searches CSS files as indexed by project/FileIndexManager in the css index, therefore currently indirectly **uses file extensions**